michaelsboost/TheTradingGame/README.md

 Want to contribute?
 Great!

 You can submit a pull request or simply share the project :)

+*As of Monday, July 4th, 2022 Binary Options Trading Simulator is no longer an active project.
+All updates as of that date and on are solely contributor based implementations.*

 Of course Binary Options Trading Simulator is free and open source, so you can always fork the project and have fun :)